English

 English Language

-unit 1: Language and the individual: Students will study textual variations and representations.
-They will also explore methods of language analysis.
-For Year 13 students will also study children’s language development
+Unit 1: Language and the individual: Students will study textual variations and representations.
+They will also explore methods of language analysis and study children’s language development.

 Unit 2: Language varieties: For this unit students will study language diversity and writing skills.
 Students will adopt a variety of methods of language analysis to explore a range of texts.
 Students will be expected to write discursive essays on each topic.

-Unit 3: Non-exam assessment: Language in action (Year 13 only): Students are required to produce original writing and an independent language investigation
+Unit 3: Non-exam assessment: Language in action: Students are required to produce original writing and an independent language investigation.

 English Literature

-Unit 1: Love through the ages: Study of a variety of texts: one Shakespeare play, two prose texts and one AQA anthology of love poetry through the ages (pre-1900 or post-1900)
+Unit 1: Love through the ages: Study of a variety of texts: one Shakespeare play (Othello), a prose text and classic love poetry through the ages.

-Unit 2: texts in a shared context: For this unit students will study the literature of WW1 and its aftermath.
+Unit 2: texts in a shared context: For this unit students will study the literature of the First World War and its aftermath or Modern Times - post-1945 literature.
 Study of three texts: one prose, one poetry, and one drama, of which one must be written post-2000.
-Examination will include an unseen extract
+The examination will include an unseen prose extract

-Unit 3: Non-exam assessment: independent critical study on texts across time (Year 13 only): Students are required to produce a 2,500 word extended critical essay on texts of their choice
+Unit 3: Non-exam assessment: independent critical study on texts across time: Students are required to produce a 2,500 word extended critical essay on texts of their choice

 Entry Criteria